 Livanta has a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
 Livanta is an independent organization.
-It is not connected with our plan.
+They are not connected with our plan.

-You should contact Livanta in any of these situations:
+You should contact the appropriate QIO below in any of these situations:

-- You have a complaint about the quality of care you have received. - You think coverage for your hospital stay is ending too soon.

-• You think coverage for your home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.
+- You have a complaint about the quality of care you have received. - You think coverage for your hospital stay is ending too soon. - You think coverage for your home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.